Parents often ask what resources we recommend for Transfer Test revision.

 The answer is that we’ve tried lots of different options, and found some more useful than others.

-Of course, we recommend our own Premium membership above all, with its revision tips, typical questions and quizzes!
+Of course, we recommend our own workbooks above all.

 But we’ve also got a few other well-loved resources to share.